Q. Will I have to get a new phone handset if I connect to the nbn™ network?

 Q. So, if I have not requested the nbn™ to install the battery back option my Oricom corded phone and or Oricom cordless phone won’t work if the mains power fails, how will I be able to make phone calls?

-A. If you are faced with this scenario, then the only way you will be able to make phone calls will be via a Mobile phone assuming it is charged and in a mobile service area.
+A. If you are faced with this scenario, you will need to use a mobile phone, assuming it is charged and in a mobile reception area.

 Q. Will all existing phone sockets in my home work with the nbn™?